 Lawmakers in Kyiv voted by 257 to 50 on Thursday to approve the resignation of Prime Minister Arseniy Yatsenyuk - condemned by President Petro Poroshenko for losing the public's trust - and select Volodymyr Groysman in the first cabinet overhaul since pro-Western Ukrainians overthrew the pro-Moscow government in 2014.

 "I understand my responsibilities," Groysman, a 38-year-old lawyer, told parliamentarians ahead of the vote.
 "I will show you what leading a country really means."

-Groysman has also backed unpopular belt-tightening measures prescribed by the International Monetary Fund as part of its$17.5 billion (15.4 billion euro) rescue package for Ukraine
+Groysman has also backed unpopular belt-tightening measures prescribed by the International Monetary Fund as part of its $17.5 billion (15.4 billion euro) rescue package for Ukraine in 2014.

 "I stress the imperative and inviolable necessity of continuing cooperation with the IMF and other international lenders," the new prime minister said.

 Earlier this week, Yatsenyuk submitted his resignation after weeks of pressure on him to step down.
 His cabinet survived a no-confidence vote in February, but two parties left the governing coalition to protest the failure to oust the prime minister, who was under fire over the worsening economy and slow pace of reforms.

 Volodymyr Groysman was elected on President Poroshenko's party ticket in October 2014 and became speaker the following month.